Ingestible skincare ingredient: Burdock root benefits—the natural solution for everything from digestion to a clearer complexion?

 When circulation is poor, however, the skin can appear dull, lifeless, and have trouble “bouncing back” from conditions such as:

-TCM practitioners have a long record of using burdock root to encourage blood to flow to the skin’s surface.
+TCM practitioners have a long record of using burdock root to encourage blood to flow to the skin’s surface, demonstrating what is burdock root good for in traditional medicine.
 They also regard burdock as a blood purifier, with the ability to eliminate toxins found in the bloodstream.
-Taking a burdock root supplement may serve to foster a creamier skin texture externally and promote its internal vitality, reducing concerns like eczema and resulting in nourished, revitalized skin.
+Taking a burdock root supplement may serve to foster a creamier skin texture externally and promote its internal vitality, with burdock root benefits including reduced concerns like eczema and resulting in nourished, revitalized skin.

 If you’ve ever taken a sip of burdock root tea, you may know that it has a uniquely slippery texture.
 This is because burdock root is rich in inulin, a type of prebiotic with gut health-enhancing properties that may be linked to its ability to absorb and retain moisture.